There are no two ways about it, going through a breakup is hard. It’s undoubtedly leading you to wonder how long does it take to get over a breakup.

 This is why we don’t take our relationship advice from “Sex And The City.”

 In the real world, every relationship and breakup is different so there’s no magic number.
+When you break up with a girl or if she breaks up with you, a lot of factors come into play.
 Scientists have even tried to discern some kind of reliable timeframe with little success.
 The end result was ultimately some loose figures and a long list of caveats.

 Instead, let’s take a look at the factors that got into answering how long does it take to get over an ex.